 Students learn to make judgements about how well a model structure contributes to the explanation of an observed or hypothesised dynamic behaviour.

 Students are encouraged to participate actively in class.
 The students will be trained both in writing and in oral presentations to explain the relationship between structure and dynamic behaviour in non-linear systems.

 The course is putting the student on the track of becoming a skilled modeller, a problem identifier and a policy designer.
 It equips the student with the basic skills and tools to progress in the investigation of systems in ever more complex domains and familiarise the student with relevant scientific literature in the field.

 Required Previous Knowledge

 GEO-SD203 - 10 ects

 Access to the Course

-The course is comprised of lectures on introductory material and case studies, and of classroom modelling and simulation activities both by lecturer and teaching assistant.
-Course meetings include 36 lecture hours and 18 hours of lab assistance over a 4-week period (three lectures and one lab per week) from late September until the end of October.
-The exam is in the week after the end of the lectures.
+The course is comprised of live-streamed, recorded and stored lectures with active participation by students on introductory material and case studies, and with classroom modelling and simulation activities both by lecturer and teaching assistant.
+Course meetings include 36 lecture hours and 18 hours of lab assistance over a 4-week period (three lectures and one lab per week) from late September until late October.
+The exam is in last week of the course.

 Compulsory Assignments and Attendance

 4 weekly case studies.
 Each consist of two submitted assignments